CSCfi/pouta-openshift-cluster/playbooks/openshift/README.md

 ### Deprovisioning when using Heat

-Just delete the Heat stack.
-This deletes all resources in one go.
+    $ ansible-playbook heat_deprovision.yml \
+    -i <inventory directory/file> \
+    --ask-vault-pass

 Partial deletes are not currently supported, as the Heat stack update process does not nicely replace missing resources.
 This may be possible in newer OpenStack versions.

 ## Security groups